meganz/MEGAcmd/contrib/docs/commands/fuse-config.md

  --persistent=yes|no          Controls whether or not the mount is saved across restarts.
  --read-only=yes|no           Controls whether the mount is read-only or writable.

 Note: FUSE commands are in early BETA.
 They're only available on Linux.
-If you experience any issues, please contact support@mega.
+If you experience any issues, please contact support@mega.nz.
 </pre>